Personal Property Secured Transactions Act

 When the debtor or third person of the preceding paragraph refuses to deliver the mortgaged property, the mortgagee may petition a court for provisional attachment.
 If the registered contract stipulates outright compulsory execution, the mortgagee may petition the court for compulsory execution pursuant to the contract.

-When a third party has made a bona fide acquisition of the mortgaged property for consideration and the mortgagee subsequently takes possession of the mortgaged property from the third party, the third party then may claim damages from the debtor or the payee of the consideration.
+When a third party has made a bona fide acquisition of the mortgaged property for consideration, and the mortgagee subsequently takes possession of the mortgaged property from the third party, the third party may claim damages from the debtor or the payee of the consideration.

 Article 18

-When a mortgagee directly takes possession of the mortgaged property without giving the advance notice required by paragraph 1, then a debtor or a third party that performs the contract within a period of 10 days after the creditor takes possession, and bears the expenses incurred in taking possession, may redeem the mortgaged property; however, if there is a concern of perishment of the mortgaged property, significant depreciation in its value to the detriment of the rights of the mortgagee, or if the costs of its custody are prohibitive, the mortgagee may sell the property immediately after taking possession.
+When a mortgagee directly takes possession of the mortgaged property without giving the advance notice required by paragraph 1, then a debtor or a third party that performs the contract within a period of 10 days after the creditor takes possession, and bears the expenses incurred in taking possession, may redeem the mortgaged property; however, if there is a concern of perishment of the mortgaged property, significant depreciation in its value to the detriment of the mortgagee’s rights, or if the costs of its custody are excessive, the mortgagee may sell the property immediately after taking possession.

 Article 19

-Except under the circumstances in the paragraph 3 proviso of the preceding article, when a mortgagee sells the property in his possession, then within 30 days after taking possession, and following a period of not less than 5 days of public notice, the mortgagee shall conduct an on-site public auction of the mortgaged property, and shall notify the debtor or third party 10 days prior to the auction.
+Except under the circumstances in the paragraph 3 proviso of the preceding article, when a mortgagee sells the property in his possession, then within 30 days after taking possession and following a period of not less than 5 days of public notice, the mortgagee shall conduct an on-site public auction of the mortgaged property, and shall notify the debtor or third party 10 days before the auction.

-If the mortgaged property is severable, auction of the property shall cease when the proceeds of the sale are sufficient for satisfaction of the debt and related expenses.
-The creditor himself or his family members may participate in the auction and buy the mortgaged property.
+If the mortgaged property is severable, the auction of the property shall cease when the sale proceeds are sufficient for the satisfaction of the debt and related expenses.
+The creditor or his family members may participate in the auction and buy the mortgaged property.

 Article 20

 The proceeds from the sale of mortgaged property shall first be used to offset expenses, followed by payment of interest and then by payment of the principal.
-If there is an excess, it shall be returned to the debtor; if there is a deficiency, the mortgagee may continue to demand full payment of the debt.
+If there is an excess, it shall be returned to the debtor; if there is a deficiency, the mortgagee may continue to demand full debt payment.

 Article 21